 What is Medicaid?
 Medicaid is a Federal program to provide health coverage to low-income adults, children, people with disabilities, and to provide nursing home coverage for impoverished seniors.
 The money to fund Medicaid comes from the Federal Government and the state you live in to support the state-run programs.

-Everyone who pays taxes pays into this system via payroll deduction or yearly if you are self-employed and pay taxes once a year.
+All taxpayers pay into this system whether it’s through payroll deduction or if you are self-employed and pay taxes once a year.

 What if the 73% of IV-D cases receiving Medicaid instead got medical support as court-ordered from their parents?
 And why are they not?